jenesq/OscarWinner/README.md

 The fourth dataset was created in R using SQL by bringing together the three above datasets.
 - Dataset 4: Combined Dataset - 2,143 observations and 36 variables

+Running cluster models was not necesary for this project, because the outliers should not be deleted or ignored.
+The outliers where movies that had done particulary well.

-## Process for project
+## Process for project/Major tools used
 I completed this project using R and Tableau.
 The joining of tables, (GLM) Regression, Random Forest, and a Neuralnet were built within R.  The exploratory data was completed in Tableau.

+The R Code is located at https://github.com/jenesq/OscarWinner/blob/master/Movie%20R-code.R
+The Tableau tables are located at https://public.tableau.com/profile/jenny6450#!/
+The Tableau table descriptions are located at https://github.com/jenesq/OscarWinner/blob/master/TableauPublic%20Charts.md
+My Oscar presentation is loocated at https://www.youtube.com/watch?v=gDFGiIjSD_w

 ## Data cleaning and preparation
 **Data Preparation**
-I used the following code in order to combine the three datasets:
+I used the following code in order to combine the three datasets and create my final dataset:
     data = sqldf("SELECT IMDB.*,BudEarn.* FROM IMDB
     INNER JOIN BudEarn ON IMDB.Title = BudEarn.Movie")
     str(data)
     data$Movie=NULL
     data = sqldf("SELECT data.*,Academy.* FROM data
     INNER JOIN Academy ON data.title = Academy.FilmName")
     data$FilmName=NULL
     data